Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Introduction

 To address these challenges, this study innovatively proposes a new cross-modal generative framework named NeuroFlowNet, which attempts for the first time to reconstruct iEEG signals across multiple MTL subregions using EEG.
 To capture the spatio-temporal diversity and randomness of iEEG signals, the model is based on Conditional Normalizing Flow (CNF), directly learning the complex conditional probability distribution $p(X_{iEEG}|X_{EEG})$ from EEG to iEEG.
-Compared to traditional deterministic mappings, the normalizing flow model precisely maps complex data distributions to simple prior distributions (such as Gaussian distributions) through a series of reversible transformations, enabling the generation of more diverse and probabilistically realistic iEEG samples.
-This effectively addresses the issue of existing methods ignoring the inherent randomness of brain activity and avoids the pattern collapse phenomenon that may occur during model training.
+Compared to traditional deterministic mappings, the normalizing flow model maps complex data distributions to simple prior distributions through a series of reversible transformations, enabling repeated conditional sampling from latent Gaussian variables.
+This provides a direct mechanism for representing residual iEEG variability that is not uniquely determined by scalp EEG.
 Additionally, the model adopts a multi-scale architecture combined with self-attention mechanisms, further enhancing the fineness and robustness of iEEG waveform reconstruction.
 NeuroFlowNet has been validated for effectiveness on a publicly available dataset~\cite{boran2019persistent} of whole temporal lobe EEG-iEEG signals synchronously collected via Stereoelectroencephalography electrodes.
-Experimental results demonstrate that the model has advantages in signal fidelity, spectral feature reproduction, and network structure recovery.
+Experimental results demonstrate that the model has advantages in signal fidelity, spectral feature reproduction, network structure recovery, and conditional sample uncertainty behavior, and that these properties remain stable when evaluation is shifted from unseen trials to unseen sessions within the same subject.
+We also assess computational latency under the final model configuration to examine whether the reversible generation process is compatible with real-time or near-real-time monitoring scenarios.
 This provides a more precise and reliable new paradigm for non-invasive analysis of deep brain dynamics.